In Own the Day Own Your Life (2018) Aubrey Marcus seeks to condense in one single book all you need to know about

-Later he will also say that it’s possible to enjoy marjuana and wine, as long as you don’t exaggerate.
+Later he will also say that it’s possible to enjoy marijuana and wine, as long as you don’t exaggerate.

 7. Doing Work & Finding Your Mission

 Finding your mission means that you will not just one day, but every day in your life.

-The author also talks about how he uses oil scents as anchor.
+The author also talks about how he uses oil scents as an anchor.
 He says that if you get into flow while scents are wafting in the room you can replicate that experience later with the scents first.

-I’m not a big believer of this technique and it feels like adding an unnecessary complexity, such as preparing the oil scent, and it makes you, in way, an addict.
+I’m not a big believer in this technique and it feels like adding unnecessary complexity, such as preparing the oil scent, and it makes you, in a way, an addict.

 8. Eat a Weird Lunch

 This chapter is another good overview on healthy foods.

 The author recommends proteins (grass-fed beef, wild-caught salmon, free-range eggs), fibers (chia, asparagus, avocado, greens, onions).

 When it comes to carbs, go for “slow” carbs.

-Carbs that are metabolyzed more slowly are: quinoa, sweet potatoes, fermented or sprouted or grains, and some fruits.
+Carbs that are metabolized more slowly include: quinoa, sweet potatoes, fermented or sprouted or grains, and some fruits.

 Fibers also slow down the absorption of carbs.

 No, it’s a misspelling :).

-Prebiotics are food that help your already existing gut bacteria thrive, and they include: raw asparagus, raw garlic, raw leek, onions, almonds and pistachios, blueberries.
+Prebiotics are food that helps your already existing gut bacteria thrive, and they include: raw asparagus, raw garlic, raw leek, onions, almonds and pistachios, blueberries.

 Probiotic food adds bacteria to your gut.

-Good probiotic food includes: sauerkraut, greek yoghurt, dark chocolate.
+Good probiotic food includes: sauerkraut, greek yogurt, dark chocolate.

-Chia, wild-caught salmon, mackerel and and sardines, grass-fed beef.
+Chia, wild-caught salmon, mackerel and sardines, grass-fed beef.

 Eggplant, grapes, berries, tea, wine, chocolate, garlic, broccoli, brussels sprouts, cabbage, black rice, turmeric, black pepper.